 Interns are expected to dress in professional, respectable attire.

 Duties can vary day-to-day, but generally, interns have the opportunity to attend hearings and briefings, assist with research projects, draft correspondence, and help with administrative tasks, such as providing phone support for the front office.
 Interns are also encouraged to visit the Senate and House galleries to observe proceedings and attend lecture series events that are held every summer.
 Past speakers have included Members of Congress, Supreme Court justices, Cabinet members and other high profile officials.

 What types of qualities do you seek in an intern?

 Interns who possess strong leadership skills, thoughtfulness, attention to detail, and a positive attitude excel in internship positions.
 In addition, interns who exhibit academic excellence and an interest in public service will also benefit from an internship position.

 How can I apply?

-The Winter/Spring 2015 application period for internships in my Washington, D.C. office is now open.
-To apply, please click on the link below.
-Any questions may be directed to firstname.lastname@example.org
+The Summer 2015 application period for internships in my Washington, D.C., office is now open.
+To apply, please download the application and submit your completed application and supporting documents to firstname.lastname@example.org no later than April 5.
+Any questions may also be directed to email@example.com.